mitchlabeetch/Intuitive_Music/native/intuitives_daw/linux/ARM.md

 # Choosing an ARM SBC (single board computer)
 rpi4 is very popular and has become the dominant SBC platform.
-However, if you are buying a SBC explicitly to run Stargate, it is recommended to shop around and try to find a SBC that has a faster GPU, better GPU drivers, and if possible, better CPU performance is always helpful.
+However, if you are buying a SBC explicitly to run Intuitives, it is recommended to shop around and try to find a SBC that has a faster GPU, better GPU drivers, and if possible, better CPU performance is always helpful.